Wincenty Korwin Gosiewski: Early life and first battles

 After his father Aleksander, he became District-Governor of Puńsk and Marków, after his brother Krzysztof he became also District-Governor of Velizh.
 Speaker of the Parliament in Warsaw from 21 to 24 December 1650.
-Polish military commander and diplomat.

-He came from the noble family Gosiewski entitled to use the coat of arms Ślepowron.
+He came from the noble family Gosiewski of the Ślepowron coat of arms.
 He was Aleksander Gosiewski'son, Palatine-Governor of Smolensk.
 He married Magdalena Konopacka, Elbląg Castle-Commander's daughter.

 He graduated from the Vilnius University and studied in Vienna, Padua and Rome.